Hair Transplant in Turkey » Blog » DHI vs FUE Hair Transplant

 Technique Uses a Choi Implanter Pen to implant follicles directly while creating channels simultaneously.
 Extracts individual follicles with a micro-punch, then places them into pre-made channels in the recipient area.

-Procedure Time Longer, typically 6–10 hours for 3,000 grafts due to the precision of direct implantation.
-Shorter, typically 4–8 hours for 3,000 grafts depending on the surgeon’s speed and area covered.
+Procedure Time Longer, 6–10 hours for 3,000 grafts due to the precision of direct implantation.
+Shorter, 4–8 hours for 3,000 grafts depending on the surgeon’s speed and area covered.

 Graft Harvesting SpeedSlower due to careful placement with the implanter pen.
 Faster, as extraction and implantation are separate steps allowing batch handling of grafts.